 How often do you think about your HVAC system?
-For most homeowners, it’s hardly a blip on the radar until it breaks down, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for an expensive repair.
+For most homeowners in Fort Worth, it’s merely a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for an expensive repair.

-An HVAC system is one of the biggest investments you make in your home.
-While you obviously want to keep it running as long as possible, it’s important to understand when it’s time for an upgrade.
+An HVAC system is one of the largest investments you make in your home.
+While you obviously want to keep it running as long as possible, it’s important to know when it’s time for an upgrade.

 1. Your utility bills are increasing

-While it’s common to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.
+While it’s normal to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.

 You can predict the efficiency of your system to drop 5-10% as it ages, added Hughes.
 However, if you observe a spike in your energy bills, it’s worth asking a technician to take a look at your HVAC system to see if something’s wrong.
 If it requires large-scale repairs, you might be better off investing in a complete replacement to maximize the efficiency of your home.